Balqiskinanti/MADFit/README.md

 # MADFit

 MADFit is a health & wellness mobile application that motivates users to take care of their health.
-The aim is to encourage people to watch their diet and exercise.
-The audience for our application would be for people interested in keeping fit and healthy. :muscle:
+The aim of our app is to encourage more people to watch their diet and weight, set goals and plans to achieve and exercise frequently.
+The target audience for our app would be for people interested in keeping fit and healthy, as they will be able to do so with our app. :muscle:

 By:
 * Balqis Kinanti Haldi Heryputri : S10204973